epischel/advent-of-code/2025/java/learnings.md

 in `hasPaperRoll` I return an int (actual 1 or 0) instead of boolean because this can directly used in summing the accessible paper rolls

+### Test first

+I now routinely use the example to test my implementation before submitting my result.
+On day 1 and 2 I felt lucky but often got burned.